HoTT/HoTT-2019/index.md

 ---
 title: Homotopy Type Theory 2019
-description: 12–17 August 2019, Carnegie Mellon University USA
+description: 12–17 August 2019, Carnegie Mellon University, Pittsburgh, USA
 layout: page
 ---

-This is a preliminary announcement of an international conference on [homotopy type theory](https://homotopytypetheory.org).
-It will take place from August 12th to 17th, 2019, at Carnegie Mellon University in Pittsburgh, USA.
+There will be an international conference on [homotopy type theory](https://homotopytypetheory.org) from August 12th to 17th, 2019, at Carnegie Mellon University in Pittsburgh, USA.

-There will be an associated Homotopy Type Theory Summer School in the preceeding week, August 7th to 10th.
+There will also be an associated Homotopy Type Theory Summer School in the preceeding week, August 7th to 10th.

 Further information will be posted here as it becomes available.